jeaflynn/algorithm-visualizer/README.md

 ```

 2. Open index.html in your browser
+- Locate the file in your directory
+- Double clicking will open with default browser

 3. Use the controls:
 - **Generate New Array**: Creates a new random array